Modern Slavery Statement

 • Abacus Medicine Compliance Framework (hereafter “Policies”)

-The requirements set out require all employees at Abacus Medicine to act in accordance and in with respect for human rights in their daily decision.
+The requirements set out require all employees at Abacus Medicine to act in accordance and in respect for human rights in their daily decision.
 In short, employees must:

 • Read, understand, and comply with the policies;